montigno/PlugIns_ImageJ/README.md

 # How to install this plugin?

+	- download the PlugIn here [here](https://github.com/montigno/PlugIns_ImageJ/archives/refs/heads/main.zip)
-	- download the PlugIn, unzip it and copy the 'Atlas_Irmage' folder to the ImageJ/plugins folder.
+	- unzip it and copy the 'Atlas_Irmage' folder to the ImageJ/plugins folder.
 	- start ImageJ (or 'Help' -> 'Refresh menus' if ImageJ alread open).

 # How to use it?